 “Price is what you pay, value is what you get.” – Warren Buffett

 An Epic Service Desk can bring significant value to an organization; however, it’s often considered an extra cost that can’t be easily justified.
-This blog can help you present an Epic Service Desk as a value center, versus a cost center, to your organization.
+This article describes how to present an Epic Service Desk as a value center, versus a cost center, to your organization.

 1. A high percentage of contacts are answered quickly because the only focus is Epic.